awsdocs/aws-sdk-for-javascript-v3/doc_source/s3-example-photo-album.md

 ## Deleting a photo<a name="s3-example-photo-album-delete-photo"></a>

-To delete a photo from an album in the Amazon S3 bucket, the application's `deletePhoto` function calls the `DeleteObjectCommand` method of the S3 client service object\.
+To delete a photo from an album in the Amazon S3 bucket, the application's `deletePhoto` function calls the `DeleteObjectCommand` method of the Amazon S3 client service object\.
 This deletes the photo specified by the `photoKey` value passed to the function\.

-**Note**
-This example imports and uses the required AWS Service V3 package clients, V3 commands, and uses the `send` method in an async/await pattern\.
-You can create this example using V2 commands instead by making some minor changes\.
-For details, see [Using V3 commands](welcome.md#using_v3_commands)\.

 ```
 // Delete a photo from an album